ykjit/yk/src/dev/env.md

  - `jit-post-opt`: the IR for the trace after LLVM has optimised it.
 This is the IR that will be submitted to the LLVM code generator.

+This variable is always available, and does not require any Cargo feature to be enabled.

 ### `YKD_PRINT_JITSTATE`

 When defined, `YKD_PRINT_JITSTATE` causes the system to emit extra information